What causes a Suboxone Precipitated Withdrawal?

 If a patient has high levels of other opiates in the system, the first dose of Suboxone will compete with the opioid molecules and replace them with the body’s opioid receptor sites.
 This can cause a rapid onset of opioid withdrawal and feelings of sickness; This precipitated withdrawal can be severe.
 It’s best to take the first dose of Suboxone when you are already in mild to moderate withdrawal.
 This should make a patient feel better, not worse.

 Reported Precipitated Withdrawal Symptoms

-Withdrawal associated with opioid detox includes a host of uncomfortable symptoms that can become quite serious if not addressed properly.
-Depending on the opiate medication and the severity of the problem, withdrawal symptoms can vary widely.
+Withdrawal associated with opioid detox includes a host of uncomfortable symptoms that can become quite serious if not appropriately addressed.
+Additionally, depending on the opiate medication and the severity of the problem, withdrawal symptoms can vary widely.
 Precipitated withdrawal can be more intense than an opioid withdrawal and start suddenly.
-Symptoms may include:

 - dilated pupils

 It is vital that you are candid about what drugs you took and when the last time you took them, before initiating a medication-assisted therapy.
 Different drugs stay in your system for varying amounts of time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug and physiology of the patient.
 To avoid a Suboxone precipitated withdrawal, you should wait until all other opioids are entirely out of your bloodstream and you also need to take the medication exactly as directed.
 Mixing other drugs or alcohol with Suboxone can be extremely dangerous.